lfost42/franchise/README.md

 ## USER INTERFACE
 - Landing page
-- Options to run algorithm or modify list
 - Options to run algorithm on full or filtered list (or both, different color indicators for map)
-- Dashboard updates after csv file is uploaded, refreshes when algorithm is run

 ## LOGIC DESIGN
 - csv parsing